Sea to Sea Cycle Route

 New!
 Opened in October 2013.

-You can easily join this route with your bike from Ellen Hall, by cycling to Mile Fortlet 21 (between Maryport and Allonby).
+You can easily join this route with your bike from Ellen Hall, by cycling to Mile Fortlet 21 (between Maryport and Allonby), via Hayton or Allerby.
+We’ll be happy to lend you a map.

 We have cycles for hire and secure storage, should you wish to bring your own.